Summer Camp Backcountry Instructor

 - Apply online here: https://pineprojectstaff.campbrainstaff.com/.
 The form will ask you about education and work experience (similar to a resume) and ask the above questions (similar to a cover letter)

 While we thank all applicants for their interest, only successful candidates will be contacted for an interview.
 No phone calls please.

 The Pine Project is an equal opportunity employer.
-We are committed to promoting equity and diversity within our workplace and greater community.
-We work proactively to develop a barrier-free selection process and inclusive work environment where team members feel empowered to express authentic ideas and experiences.
+We are committed to promoting equity, inclusion and diversity within our workplace and greater community.
+We work proactively to develop a barrier-free selection process and inclusive work environment that is increasingly representative of the communities we live and work in, and where all team members are able to express ideas, opinions and experiences.

-We welcome applications from all qualified applicants with an interest in advancing our mission, vision and values.
-We especially encourage applications from members of disadvantaged and marginalized groups, including those who identify as Black, Indigenous and People of Colour, persons with disabilities, women and/or LGBTQ2S+.
+We welcome applications from all qualified individuals with an interest in advancing our mission, vision and values, and assisting us in deepening our commitment to Anti-racism/Anti-oppression.
+We especially encourage applications from members of historically disadvantaged and under-represented groups, including those who identify as Black, Indigenous and People of Colour, persons with disabilities, newcomers to Canada, and/or LGBTQ2S+.
 If contacted for a job opportunity, please advise us of any accommodation measures required to enable you to be assessed in a fair and equitable manner.
 Information received will be addressed in confidence.